 At the DIRPOLIS Institute, Silvia is currently in charge of a three-year research project on Chemical, Biological and Radio-Nuclear (CBRN) protection in Italy, funded by the Italian Ministry of Education and Research (2019-2022).
 In parallel, she is also collaborating with the Italian Red Cross on the EU funded Heimdall Project (2018-2020) that aims to develop technological tools for data exchange in multi-organisational and cross-border emergency contexts.

-Silvia has particular expertise on the international obligations governing CBRN risks broadly defined, the focus of her doctoral research.
+Silvia has particular expertise in international obligations governing CBRN risks broadly defined, which was the focus of her doctoral research (2014-2018).
 More specifically, her research examined the role of positive obligations under Human Rights Law in complementing other applicable norms and in enhancing protection in all phases of the Emergency Management cycle.
-During her doctoral research, Silvia was a visiting researcher at the prestigious Centre for International Law, Conflict and Crisis at the Faculty of Law, Copenhagen University, and at the Human Rights Centre, University of Essex (2017).
+During her doctoral research, Silvia was a visiting researcher at the prestigious Centre for International Law, Conflict and Crisis at the Faculty of Law, Copenhagen University (2016), and at the Human Rights Centre, University of Essex (2017).
 More recently, she was responsible for the analysis of ethical and legal issues in the EU H2020 funded Anywhere project which developed a pan-European platform including Early Warning Systems and Self-Protection tools to anticipate and respond to extreme weather and climate emergencies (2016-2019).

-Silvia has also interest and experience in International Development Cooperation.
+Silvia also has interest and experience in International Development Cooperation.
 She is fluent in English, French and Spanish.